daxslab/jatsutils/README.md

 # jatsutils

-Utility for obtain JATS XML data
+Utility for obtaining data from JATS XML